top of page

 WHO IS THE HES BOOK FOR?

-It is for surgeons working in chaotic emergency facilities in war zones, among far from ideal clinical conditions, with restricted resources and time.
+Surgeons working in chaotic emergency facilities in war zones, in far from ideal clinical conditions,with restricted resources and time.
 It is also for surgeons preparing to work in such places, for whom the prospect can be daunting.
 It's main purpose is to provide reassurance for managing the damage caused by penetrating wounds of war.

 WHAT DOES THE HES BOOK COVER?

-It covers the core practical skills required by surgeons faced with injuries from grenades, mortar bombs, rockets, improvised explosive devices (IEDs) and anti-personnel mines, with the short-term aim of ‘a live casualty’ with the potential for restoration of as much function as possible.
-It acknowledges the vast range of skills required by surgeons, who have to control haemorrhage, prevent contamination and infection, repair 'vital' structures, and achieve closure of wounds, including the performance ot traumatic amputations.
-It encompasses techniques from general, cardiothoracic, vascular and orthopaedic surgery, neurosurgery, maxillofacial and plastic surgery, and also covers burns injuries and obstetric interventions.
+The core practical skills required by surgeons faced with injuries from grenades, mortar bombs, rockets, improvised explosive devices (IEDs) and anti-personnel mines - with the short-term aim of ‘a live casualty’ with the potential for restoration of as much function as possible.

-It is unlike any other book on the subject, a sharply focused no-nonsense text that gives precisely the information surgeons want, without unnecessary ‘filler content’, and great care has been taken to maximise clarity.
-[Singularly fit for one purpose.]
+Unlike any other book on the subject, this sharply focused no-nonsense text gives precisely the information surgeons want - without unnecessary ‘filler content’.
+Great care has been taken to maximise the clarity of the directions and descriptions alongside surgeon-drawn diagrams and hundreds of photographs of procedures.
 The unique approach that provides a decision-making framework that focuses on the technical aspects of surgical treatment of open wounds.
 The information arranged in four main colour-coded sections.

 conts (1).tif